 As a mom myself, I’m not saying this is easy.

 I think it would be extremely challenging to watch another women create a motherly bond with my child.
 No one said it was easy.
 This wasn’t in anyone’s life plan.
 No one plans to be with their kids half the time.
+No one plans to share those special moments.
 It’s one of the unfortunate consequences of divorce.

 With divorce and co-parenting comes hurt feelings, adult conflict, and emotions that none of us ever saw coming.

 But I think that it’s time mothers put their ego aside.
 It’s time to stop feeling threatened by stepmoms.